 The Twelfth of July is an important day for marches.
 It celebrates Protestant William of Orange's defeat of the Catholic King James II at the Battle of the Boyne.

-The parades have caused conflict throughout their history.
+The parades have been contentious throughout their history.

 Good Friday Agreements/Northern Ireland Assembly: April 10, 1998 - Agreements signed to create a 108-member Assembly in which both Catholic and Protestant political representatives sit together in government.
 It is the second time such power-sharing has occurred since 1920.
 The first was the short-lived Sunningdale Agreement of 1973-74.